bastienmichaux/generator-jhipster-db-helper/notes.md

 This is a planned feature.
 We want to create a subgenerator that imports database schemas and creates all needed files.

-You can do this with JHipster (using JDL and `jhipster:jdl-import`), but we still want to bypass the renaming and validation rules mentioned before.
+You can do this with JHipster (using JDL and `jhipster:jdl-import`), but we still want to bypass some of the renaming and validation rules mentioned before.

 ### Warning : regenerating the app